 How to verify email addresses?

 Email address verification is the process of checking to determine if an email address exists.
-When you are sending out emails, you want them to go to a real person.
+When you are sending out emails, you want them to go to a real person instead of outdated or fake email addresses.

 Nonetheless, you should check your soft and hard bounces regularly.
-This is a great chance to clean up your list in between verifications.
+This is a great chance to clean up your list in between verifications and it’s crucial if you send a lot of cold emails.

 Another approach is to send a test email from a dummy account.
 This is an extremely simple solution and moderately fast.